JuliusStoll/Website-v2/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Thanks for stopping by.
 My name is Julius and I use data and economic theory to explore human behavior.
 In my current PhD at Hertie School, I study why people are honest, why real estate agents are so expensive and if alcohol causes violent crime.

-Evidently, I prefer ideas over disciplines.
-If you have or want to discuss any of those, reach out to me.
+Evidently, instead of disciplines, I follow ideas.
+If you have any of those, reach out to me.